Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 **THIS DOCUMENTATION SECTION IS STILL IN PROGRESS.**

-## 4. Cron Job Set Up
+## 4. CRON Job Set Up

-If VCL options are not available, the cron job can be set up on a work computer.
+If VCL options are not available, the CRON job can be set up on a work computer.
 This case applies to a Mac machine running macOS Mojave version 10.14.6 with a 2.3 GHz Intel Core i5 processor, 16 GB 2133 MHz DDR4 memory, and Intel Iris Plus Graphics 640 1536 MB graphics card.

-To set up the cron job on the work Mac, there are two main steps: (1) setting up GCP credentials so the ShellCast MySQL database can be updated daily via the Python script and (2) scheduling the cron job.
+To set up the CRON job on the work Mac, there are two main steps: (1) setting up GCP credentials so the ShellCast MySQL database can be updated daily via the Python script and (2) scheduling the CRON job.

 ### 4.1 Setting Up GCP Credentials